workco/code-assessment-web-ui/README.md

+## Browser Support

+Please see package.json for a list of supported browsers.

+Note: The UI is optimized for widths of greater than or equal to 375px.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Install dependencies.

 ### `yarn start`